- CrustLab /

 Hashgraph is a distributed ledger technology that is considered a more modern alternative to Blockchain.
 It was created in 2016 by American computer scientist Leemon Baird.
 Unlike blockchain which stores data in blocks, Hashgraph data is stored in the form of a Directed Acyclic Graph (DAG).

-The participating nodes on a Hedera Hashgraph network decide on the validity of data using gossip about gossip protocol or virtual voting consensus algorithms.
+The participating nodes on a Hedera Hashgraph network decide on the validity of data using gossip about gossip protocol or virtual voting consensus algorithms, achieving network consensus through these unique mechanisms.
 These two consensus systems are unique to the Hashgraph DLT.

 The “gossip” message shared between the nodes contains specific details of a transaction including the timestamp, digital signature, and a cryptographic hash.
 Every instance of new information being shared, results in the information being shared faster compared to the previous instance.